weix21/EDClust/README.md

 ## Quick start

 Here we show the key steps for parameter initialization and clustering.
-This code chunk assumes you have an pre-processed expression count matrix called count_all_notna, an array of subject ID information called subject_all_notna.
+This code chunk assumes you have a pre-processed expression count matrix called count_all_notna, an array of subject ID information called subject_all_notna.

 Here's we show an example in Mlung_sub Dataset step by step.